skelsec/evilrdp/README.md

   - screenshot
 - Commands which only work when the `PSCMD` channel is established
   - pscmdchannel - Changes the `PSCMD` channel name from the default.
 Use this when you changed the channelname in agent script file
-  - startpscmd - This tries to automatically start the remote agent which allows further commands to be used
+  - **startpscmd - This tries to automatically start the remote agent which allows further commands to be used**
   - pscmd - Executes a powershell command
   - getfile - Downloads remote file
   - shell - Executes a shell command
   - socksproxy - Starts a SOCKS4a/5 proxy

+As it is with all things RDP, automatic command execution doesn't always work mostly because of timing issues therefore the `startpscmd` might need to be used 2 times, OR you might need to start the `PSCMD` channel manually.
+When `PSCMD` channel starts, you'll get a notification in your client shell.

 # URL format
 As usual the scripts take the target/scredentials in URL format.
 Below some examples